hyosung11/Launch-School/notes.md

 Daily Scrum
 study buddy
 spent a lot of time reviewing the anki cards I made yesterday.
 I want to make more cards today before I do problems and take the quiz

+14:28 still reviewing the Introduction to Programming book and making Anki cards.
+This is beneficial.

+16:12 More review.
+God, I need to work on the problems instead of just looking at the answer.

+17:55 I think reviewing the fundamentals will pay off later.

+20:33 Finished Anki cards on arrays.